carmine560/trading-assistant/README.md

 Configure the cash balance and (optional) price limit regions on Hyper SBI 2 in order that Tesseract recognizes these prices.
-A price limit is only referenced if the previous closing price does not exist.
+A price limit is only referenced if the previous closing price does not exist in the market data above.
 Because there can be multiple prices in a region, specify the index of the price.
 These configurations are saved in the configuration file `place-trades.ini`.

 ``` shell
 place-trades.py -C X Y WIDTH HEIGHT INDEX